Some notes on concentration for $\alpha$-subexponential random variables: Introduction

 \section{Introduction}

-The concentration of measure phenomenon is by now a well-established part of probability theory, see e.\,g. the monographs \cite{Led01}, \cite{BLM13} or \cite{Ver18}.
-A central feature is to study the tail behaviour of functions of random vectors $X = (X_1, \ldots, X_n)$, i.\,e. to find suitable estimates for $\mathbb{P} (|f(X) - \mathbb{E}f(X)| \ge t)$.
-Here, numerous situations have been considered, e.\,g. assuming independence of $X_1, \ldots, X_n$ or in presence of some classical functional inequalities for the distribution of $X$ like Poincar\'{e} or logarithmic Sobolev inequalities.

-Let us recall some fundamental results which will be of particular interest for the present paper.
-One of them is the classical convex concentration inequality as first established in \cite{Tal88}, \cite{JS91} and later \cite{Led95/97}.
-Assuming $X_1, \ldots, X_n$ are independent random variables each taking values in some bounded interval $[a,b]$, we have that for every convex Lipschitz function $f \colon [a,b]^n \to \mathbb{R}$ with Lipschitz constant $1$,

-for any $t \ge 0$ (see e.\,g. \cite{Sa00}, Corollary 3).
-One remarkable feature of \eqref{convconc} is that under the additional assumption of convexity, no further information about the distribution of $X_1, \ldots, X_n$ is needed to obtain subgaussian tails for Lipschitz functions.

-While the convex concentration inequality, as most basic concentration inequalities, addresses Lipschitz functions, there are many situations of interest in which the functionals under consideration are not Lipschitz or have Lipschitz constants which grow as the dimension increases even after a proper renormalization.
-A typical example are quadratic forms.
-For quadratic forms, a famous concentration result is the Hanson--Wright inequality, which was first established in \cite{HW71}.
-We may state it as follows: assuming $X_1, \ldots, X_n$ are centered, independent random variables satisfying $\norm{X_i}_{\Psi_2} \le K$ for any $i$ (i.\,e. the $X_i$ are subgaussian), and $A = (a_{ij})$ is a symmetric matrix, we have for any $t \ge 0$

-Here, $\norm{\cdot}_{\Psi_2}$ denotes the Orlicz norm of order $2$ (for the definition, see \eqref{ON} below), and $C > 0$ is some absolute constant.
-For a modern proof, see \cite{RV13}, and for various developments, cf. \cite{HKZ12,VW15,Ad15,ALM18}.

-In the present note, we compile a number of smaller results which extend some of the inequalities above to more general situations.
-In particular, this means removing boundedness or subgaussianity to allow for slightly heavier (even if still exponentially decaying) tails.
-In detail, we shall consider random variables $X_i$ which satisfy
+The aim of this note is to compile a number of smaller results which extend some classical as well as more recent concentration inequalities for bounded or sub-Gaussian random variables to random variables with heavier (but still exponential-type) tails.
+In detail, we shall consider random variables $X$ which satisfy

-for any $t \ge 0$, some $\alpha \in (0,2]$ and a suitable constant $c > 0$.
-Such random variables are sometimes called $\alpha$-subexponential (for $\alpha = 2$, they are subgaussian), or sub-Weibull$(\alpha)$ (cf. \cite[Definition 2.2]{KC18}).
+for any $t \ge 0$, some $\alpha \in (0,2]$ and a suitable constant $C_{1,\alpha} > 0$.
+Such random variables are sometimes called $\alpha$-subexponential (for $\alpha = 2$, they are subgaussian) or sub-Weibull$(\alpha)$ (cf.\ \cite[Definition 2.2]{KC18}).